PeteyChan/SimpleECS/README.md

 Queries let you iterate over entities based on specified components.
-Queries cache their results and only update their queries when the world changes, so make sure to resuse them and not create them every frame.
+Queries cache their results and only update their queries when the world changes, so make sure to reuse them and not create them every frame.

 ```C#
 var query = new Query().Has<int>().Has<float>() // filters entities to those with components